Bernardo-MG/oauth-resource-server-example/readme.md

 ## Usage

 The project requires an authorization server.
-The Docker compose file will take care of this, and will also run the project:
+The Docker compose file will take care of this, while running the project:

 ```
 docker-compose -f docker/docker-compose.yml up